LemonSec/AppleJuice/README.md

   - pycrypto is not maintained but you can install pycryptodome and it will work `pip install pycryptodome`

 **Install Requirements**\
-`sudo pip install -r requirements.txt'
+'sudo pip install -r requirements.txt'

 **To Run Scripts Without Sudo**\
 To be able to run without sudo, you need to set the capabilities of the python binary to allow it to access raw sockets.
 This is done with the following command: